LPTK/simple-sub/README.md

 The corresponding ICFP Pearl paper preprint can be downloaded here: https://lptk.github.io/simple-sub-paper

+## ICFP 2020

+This branch of the repository (called `mlsub-compare`) contains the precise material corresponding to the ICFP 2020 paper mentioned above.

+### Line number claims

+In the paper, I claim that
+"inferring MLsub types is surprisingly easy, and can be done in under 300 lines of Scala code, with an additional 200 lines of code for simplification and pretty-printing".

+The "less than 300 lines" claim refers to the parsing, syntax definitions, type inference, and auxillary code in `Parser.scala`, `Typer.scala`, `TyperHelpers.scala`, and `package.scala`.
+These amount to 262 lines of code as measured by [the cloc tool](https://github.com/AlDanial/cloc) (which ignores comments and blank lines).

+The optional simplification and pretty-printing code lines in `TypeSimplifier.scala` and `helpers.scala`, which contain respectively 169 and 43 lines of code.

+Thus, the total number of lines of code for all these functionalities is 262 + 169 + 43 = 474 < 500.

 ## Running the tests

 Running the tests only requires the Scala Build Tool installed.